farcaster-project/RFCs/04-protocol-messages.md

  * `swap_id`: a 32-byte swap unique identifier

 Cryptographic and transaction types are assumed to be generic, so e.g. different public key types can be used, i.e. multiple arbitrating blockchain with multiple cryptographic primitive can be supported latter.
+These types such as `signature` and `adaptor_signature` are defined in [07.
+Cryptographic Setup](./07-cryptographic-setup.md) and may vary depending on the cryptography used on the arbitrating blockchain.

 ### The `commit_alice_session_params` Message